 - For surface treatments of low type bituminous surface in maintenance of roads; Patching, seal coating or possible loosening oiling, re mixing and relaying are involved.

 - For high type bituminous concrete and Portland cement concrete, the Removal and replacement of failure areas and resurfacing are approximate treatment methods for highway maintenance.

-- Use same material and methods for road surface maintenance as fas as possible.
+- Use same material and methods for road surface maintenance as far as possible.

-- Highway Maintenance must be planned for rapid performance and to cause least possible disruption or hazard to traffic.
+- Maintenance and repairs of roads must be planned for rapid performance and to cause least possible disruption or hazard to traffic.

 2. Roadside and Highway Drainage maintenance

 Depends on the characters of road side where the roadside is grassy it must be mowed; cutting, ploughing or spraying with weed killer must be done.

 If there is dry grass fire hazard burning, plowing must be done in road maintenance.
 To improve visibility and increase the sight distance and clearance of road trimming should also be done.
 Its important to note that side slope erosion by mulching, seeding etc should be checked and controlled as and where required to ensure slope and shoulder stability.
 Furthermore, picking up litter, thrown or blown along roadside or wayside area should be a routine work.

 Drainage of Highways: Keeping ditch, culvert and other drainage structure, clean and ready to carry next flow water.
 Sediments deposited during period of heavy flow must be removed badly eroded channel and dikes properly protected to prevent recurrence.

 The maintenance of shoulders depend on the surface character of the area where the maintenance and repair is performed.